ivanglie/iploc/README.md

 * Reduces CPU and RAM utilization by using a binary search algorithm on smaller chunks of a large raw data file, which has been pre-split

-* Procedure for downloading a database
+* Auto downloading a database and preparing it for use, using a IP2Location Download Token

 ## Example